Sikyong

+The first directly elected Kalön Tripa was Lobsang Tenzin, the Samdhong Rinpoche, who was elected August 20, 2001.

 Before 2011, the Kalön Tripa position was subordinate to the 14th Dalai Lama who presided over the government in exile from its founding.
-In 2011, the Dalai Lama announced that his political authority would be transferred to Sangay.
+In 2011, the Dalai Lama announced that his political authority would be transferred to the Sikyong.

 Kalön Tripa

 On September 20, 2012, the 15th Tibetan Parliament-in-Exile unanimously voted to change the title of Kalön Tripa to Sikyong in Article 19 of the Charter of the Tibetans in exile and relevant articles.
 The Dalai Lama had previously referred to the Kalon Tripa as Sikyong, and this usage was cited as the primary justification for the name change.
 According to Tibetan Review, "Sikyong" translates to "political leader".
 The online Dharma Dictionary translates sikyong (srid skyong) as "secular ruler; regime, regent".